 |The ability to perform tasks quickly||(Processing Speed)|

-Many children who score poorly on tests of Perceptual Reasoning and Processing Speed have IQ tests scores that are artificially lowered by problems of visual attention or visual performance.
+Many children who score poorly on tests of Working Memory and Processing Speed have IQ tests scores that are artificially lowered by problems of visual attention or visual performance.

 The parents of these children are often told their child has a non-verbal learning disability.